pksunkara/pksunkara.github.io/content/posts/complex-vuejs-app-structure.md

 I have always liked it whenever a framework provides it's own generators and/or boilerplates.
 It's what I liked about [Ruby on Rails](http://rubyonrails.org) the most after the [MVC](https://en.wikipedia.org/wiki/Model–view–controller) concept.
 Developers can understand a lot about the framework and the way it's intended to be used from the official boilerplates.
 I am sad that the recent javascript frameworks has left this important job of generating code to the community and tools like yeoman instead of having something official.

 When I started looking into [Vue.js][], I was happy to discover that they have a small generator tool called **vue-cli** which can be used with official boilerplates provided at [vuejs-templates](https://github.com/vuejs-templates).
 Unfortunately, the happiness didn't last long because the boilerplates are simple applications meant to get you started with [Vue.js][].
-They don't deal with all the other necessary packages such as [vuex][], [vue-router][], etc.. which are needed for a complex [Vue.js][] application.
+They don't deal with all the other necessary packages such as [vuex][], [vue-router][], etc.. which are needed for a complex [Vue.js][] application. *(__EDIT__: At the time of writing this post, vue-router wasn't present in the boilerplate)*.
 They did allow the tool to use third party boilerplates which resulted in me creating [spoiler](https://github.com/pksunkara/spoiler) built upon the official webpack boilerplate.

 I would like to describe below about what I think should be the directory and file structure of a complex [Vue.js][] application and it's conventions.